KnEl1a/PostgreSQL-GIT-BashScript/psql_FCC_Worldcup.db-main/README.md

 To set up the World Cup database, execute this script in a PostgreSQL environment.
 It will initialize the database and populate it with sample data, allowing for immediate querying and analysis.

-#### License

-This project is licensed under the MIT License, allowing for flexible use and distribution with appropriate attribution.

 ---

 #### Example of Usage